HironTez/Chess/README.md

     - `checkColor` Color | null - color team in check
     - `checkmateColor` Color | null - color team in checkmate
     - `isDraw` boolean - did game ended with a draw
-    - `winnerColor` Color - color of winner team
+    - `winnerColor` Color - color of a winner team
     - `currentTurnColor` Color - color of a team to make the next move
     - `pieces` Array<Piece> - the current set of pieces
     - `capturedPieces` Array<Piece> - the set of captured pieces
     - `history` Array<MoveT> - the list of moves
   - methods:
+    - `move` - move a piece from and to a specified position
+      - params:
+        - `startPosition` PositionInput
+        - `endPosition` PositionInput
+      - returns Promise<MoveReturnT> - move result with details
+    - `undo` - undo the latest move
+      - returns boolean
+    - `on` - set event handler.
+Overrides previous handler for the same event
+      - params:
+        - `event` Event
+        - `eventHandler` EventHandler
     - `getPieceAt` - get a piece at the specified position
       - params:
         - `position` PositionInputT